iron-fish/website/blog/2023-03-13-mainnet-date.md

 tags: [ironfish, mainnet, update]
 ---

-We have an important mainnet update — we are delaying the Iron Fish mainnet to April 20, 2023.
+We have an important mainnet update — we are **delaying the Iron Fish mainnet to April 20, 2023**.

 Our mission has always been to create the strongest privacy layer-1 possible, and have put our codebase through rigorous tests.
 In this process, we found a bug that needs to be fixed before we can launch mainnet.